 About Oh My Food Recipes

 Welcome to Oh My Food Recipes!
-Where you can find inspiration for meals or dinner ideas specialty Asian cuisines.
+Where you can find inspiration for meals or dinner ideas, specialty Asian cuisines and our favorite foods.
 Oh My Food Recipes is tried and tested recipes with step by step photo tutorials and some cooking videos (more in the future).

 The idea to launch this Oh My Food Recipes blog was inspired by friends and family members who always ask me for recipes when I post a dish on social media.
 Most Asians cook by experience and eyeball for ingredients like how much to add.
 I was taught in that way when I was growing up.
 And, I have never thought about writing down my recipes before.